Zawahri condemns crackdown on Egypt's Muslim Brotherhood

 Militant attacks have surged since Mursi’s overthrow.
 Most of the violence is limited to Sinai, a relatively lawless region adjoining Israel and the Gaza Strip.
 Attacks on security forces there take place almost daily and about 50 personnel have been killed since Mursi was deposed.

-Concerns are growing that the bloodshed will spread to Cairo, especially since a Sinai-based militant group claimed responsibility for a failed suicide bombing against the interior minister last week.
+Concerns are growing that the attacks will spread to Cairo, especially since a Sinai-based militant group claimed responsibility for a failed suicide bombing against the interior minister last week.

-Gunmen fired on an army checkpoint in the southern city of Assiut on Friday, wounding two soldiers, state-run Al-Ahram newspaper said.

-Aside from squeezing the Brotherhood, security forces have been going after militants in the Sinai.
-The army, backed by helicopter gunships, launched a new operation against militants in the region on Friday, security sources said.

 Reporting by Michael Georgy; Editing by Angus MacSwan